stealthBS/demo1-repo/AI notes.md

 Take help of [The Art fo creating effective prompt](https://leapyearlearning.mykajabi.com/blog/prompting-the-art-of-creating-effective-prompts-for-llm-s) link.

 Take help of GitHub [prompt book](https://github.com/f/awesome-chatgpt-prompts) link to write good prompts.

+Take help of the above prompts example to get an idea to write your own prompt according to need.

 ----